 High Latitude Style?
 For instance,

-- The several centuries long way of Bohemian Style from poverty to luxury, or
+- The several millennia long history of the Kimono, or

 - history of why American women wear white in summer.